DomFord/ccgr-website/content/authors/Martin Pichlmair/_index.md

   url: "https://www.itu.dk/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a game design researcher and practitioner.

 interests:
-- Game design
+- Game and play design
-- Interaction design
+- Game Feel
-- Design theory and practice
+- Design Theory and Design Processes
-- Making
-- Indie gaming
-- Entrepreneurship
-- Game technologies
+- Machine Learning for Game Design
-- VR
-- Simulation
+- Entrepreneurship and Business
+- Connecting Games and Reality

 #education:
   #courses: